omarelzeki/Motor-Vehicle-Collisions-Analysis/README.md

 ## Data

 The data used in this project is the Motor Vehicle Collisions - Crashes dataset from the city of New York.
 The dataset includes details about the date, time, location, and contributing factors of the collisions.
+[Click here](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data) to download the dataset.

 ## Installation